 The HPV vaccine is not just for children.

 The HPV vaccine has been shown to be highly effective in protecting people against cervical pre-cancers and genital warts, as well as oropharyngeal and anal cancer caused by HPV.
-Experts recommend vaccination for boys and girls around age 11 or 12, but men up to age 21 and women up to age 26 may still benefit from vaccination.
+Experts recommend vaccination for boys and girls around age 11 or 12, and everyone through age 26 years.

 A few types of HPV vaccine are now offered that help protect individuals from many of the strains of HPV most commonly associated with cancer.
 However, no vaccine has been developed that protects against all of the high-risk strains of HPV.